 - Show that you have established credit.
 This could include credit cards or any loan such as a car loan or student loan.

-- Have an acceptable debt-to-income ratio.
-Debt-to-income ratio defines how much debt you have compared to how much you earn in income.
+- Have an acceptable debt-to-income (DTI) ratio, which defines how much debt you have compared to how much you earn in income.

 - Have no delinquencies that disqualify you from the program.
 For example, individuals who are currently delinquent on an FHA-insured mortgage or federal tax debt are ineligible for an FHA loan.